Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 The average crime scene cleaner salary in the UK is around £28,000 a year.

-However, the amount you are offered will vary depending on factors like your location and your level of experience.
+However, the amount you are offered will vary depending on factors like your location and your level of experience regarding trauma cleaning services.

 How can crime scene cleaners increase their salary?